Vikr-182/Air-Accidents-Visualizer/README.md

 # Air Accidents Visualizer
 Visualising all aviation accidents from 2000 to 2018 using **D3.js** .

-The project was done as a part of the Data Visualization Course (Spring,2020)
+Done by Bhavyajeet Singh, Vikrant Dewangan as part of the Data Visualization Course (Spring,2020).
 ## Objective
-To collect data of all aviation accidents and present a comprehendible story to bind the data together.
+Data Visualization is a very powerful tool to capture the audiences.
+It has the potential to reveal certain details hidden to the norma eye.
+With Aviation being a booming industry and a lots at stake, it becomes necessary to analyze the happenings and reasons to why an incident has occured.
+We have tried to collect aviation related incidents from the year 2000 uptill 2018, with drawing visualizations corresponding to each useful relation amongst the attributes.

 ## Build
 After cloning the repo, just run a local server -